empira/PDFsharp/README.md

-﻿# PDFsharp & MigraDoc 6.0
+﻿# PDFsharp & MigraDoc 6

-Version **6.1.0-preview-1**
+Version **6.1.0-preview-2**
-Published **2023-12-21**
+Published **2024-03-21**

-This is a preview version of the **PDFsharp** project, the main project of PDFsharp & MigraDoc 6.0 with updates for C# 10 and .NET 6.0.
+This is a preview version of the **PDFsharp** project, the main project of PDFsharp & MigraDoc 6 with updates for C# 12 and .NET 6.

-PDFsharp: Copyright (c) 2005-2023 empira Software GmbH, Troisdorf (Cologne Area, Germany)
+PDFsharp: Copyright (c) 2005-2024 empira Software GmbH, Troisdorf (Cologne Area), Germany
-MigraDoc: Copyright (c) 2001-2023 empira Software GmbH, Troisdorf (Cologne Area, Germany)
-Published Open Source under the [MIT License](https://docs.pdfsharp.net/LICENSE.html)
+MigraDoc: Copyright (c) 2001-2024 empira Software GmbH, Troisdorf (Cologne Area), Germany Published Open Source under the [MIT License](https://docs.pdfsharp.net/LICENSE.html)

 For more information see [docs.pdfsharp.net](https://docs.pdfsharp.net/)